NervanaSystems/ngraph/doc/sphinx/source/howto/distribute-train.rst

 We need to initialize and finalize distributed training with ``Distributed`` object;
 see the `full raw code`_.

-Finally, to run the training using two nGraph devices, invoke :command:`mpirun` which is a distributed with `Intel MLSL`_ library.
+Finally, to run the training using two nGraph devices, invoke :command:`mpirun` which is distributed with `Intel MLSL`_ library.
 This will launch two nGraph CPU backends.

 .. code-block:: console